PoliticalGraveyard.com

 See also National Governors Association biography

-Luke Pryor Blackburn (1816-1887) — of Kentucky.
+Luke Pryor Blackburn (1816-1887) — also known as Luke P. Blackburn — of Kentucky.
 Born in Woodford County, Ky., June 16, 1816.
-Son of Edward M. Blackburn and Lavinia S. (Bell) Blackburn.
-Physician; member of Kentucky state legislature, 1843; Governor of Kentucky, 1879-83.
+Physician; member of Kentucky state house of representatives, 1843; Governor of Kentucky, 1879-83.
 Baptist.
 In 1865, he was tried and acquitted in a Toronto court for violating Canadian neutrality, in connection with a Confederate scheme to spread yellow fever in Northern cities.
 Died in Frankfort, Franklin County, Ky., September 14, 1887 (age 71 years, 90 days).
 Interment at Frankfort Cemetery, Frankfort, Ky.

-Books about Luke Pryor Blackburn: Nancy Disher Baird, Luke Pryor Blackburn : Physician, Governor, Reformer (out of print)
+Books about Luke Pryor Blackburn: Nancy Disher Baird, Luke Pryor Blackburn : Physician, Governor, Reformer

 Abraham Kurkindolle Allison (1810-1893) — also known as Abraham K. Allison — Born in Jones County, Ga., December 10, 1810.
-Member of Florida territorial legislature; served in the Confederate Army during the Civil War; Governor of Florida, 1865; arrested by Federal authorities on June 19, 1865, and incarcerated with other Confederate officials at Fort Pulaski, Georgia, for six months.
+Member of Florida territorial legislature, 1830; served in the Confederate Army during the Civil War; Governor of Florida, 1865; arrested by Federal authorities on June 19, 1865, and incarcerated with other Confederate officials at Fort Pulaski, Georgia, for six months.
 Died in Quincy, Gadsden County, Fla., July 8, 1893 (age 82 years, 210 days).
 Burial location unknown.

 Relatives: Married to Elizabeth S. Coleman.